 One of the best practices is doing performance evaluations relating to a project using KPIs.
 The KPIs (Key Performance Indicators) reflect the results in quantitative values.

 As the results are in measurable and numerical values, they become easy to understand for analytical purposes.
 Also, these quantitative results values could be calculated easily.
+Communicating the project’s progress is essential to ensure alignment among team members and to resolve issues in a timely manner.

 4: Reduces Employee Turnover